Telenor hangs up on Myanmar

-LONDON, July 8 (Reuters Breakingviews) - Telenor’s (TEL.OL) brave punt on a democratic Myanmar has gone badly wrong.
-The $24 billion Norwegian communications firm said on Thursday it had flogged its operations in the southeast Asian nation for just $105 million read more .
+LONDON (Reuters Breakingviews) - Telenor’s brave punt on a democratic Myanmar has gone badly wrong.
+The $24 billion Norwegian communications firm said on Thursday it had flogged its operations in the southeast Asian nation for just $105 million.
 Given it had written its investment in the division down to zero in May due to restrictions imposed after a February coup, getting anything might seem like a bonus.
 In the final analysis, however, Chief Executive Sigve Brekke is nursing some hefty losses.

 Capital Calls - More concise insights on global finance: